A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Core Concepts of SSM

 \subsection{Selective Structured State Space Models (S6)}

-Extended from S5, S6 introduced by Gu \textit{et al.} \cite{gu2024mambalineartimesequencemodeling} incorporates SSMs within the Mamba Architecture.
+S6 introduced by Gu \textit{et al.} \cite{gu2024mambalineartimesequencemodeling} initializes the parameter A from S4D which employs a diagonalized matrix structure for A. Extended from S5, S6 incorporates SSMs within the Mamba Architecture.
 S6 builds upon the foundational assumptions of previous SSMs by leveraging a projection of the input function (using a linear layer) for initializing parameters $B$ and $C$.
-Notably, S6 also applies this projection to the step size parameter i.e., $\Delta$.
+Notably, S6 also applies this projection to the step size parameter, i.e., $\Delta$.
 To enhance computational efficiency, S6 implements faster recurrence connections using operations on the Static Random Access Memory (SRAM) of the GPU, with storage on the High Bandwidth Memory (HBM) similar to the principles outlined in FlashAttention mechanism by Dao \textit{et al.} \cite{dao2022flashattentionfastmemoryefficientexact} and FlashAttention-2 mechanism by Dao \textit{et al.} \cite{dao2023flashattention2fasterattentionbetter}.
-The parameters in S6 are discretized using the Zero Order Hold method, following the approach set by S5.
-The Mamba architecture integrates components from both H3\cite{fu2023hungryhungryhipposlanguage} and Gated MLP, incorporating an additional SSM layer and connections resembling the green parallelograms found in H3. \autoref{algorithm1} \& \autoref{algorithm2} outlined below shows the differences between S4 and S6.\\

 \\